 Introduction

 When it comes to measuring success on your website, it’s easy to focus on increasing truck-loads of new website traffic.
 The more traffic you get, the more sales right?
 Well, it depends.
 There are many factors that determine how well your website is performing.
 One of the key factors is something called “website conversion” or a website’s “conversion rate”.
 Essentially, this metric measures how effectively your website “converts” a visitor into a lead or customer.
+And you guessed it, the goal is to build websites that convert.

 Website conversion can be overwhelming.
 We get it.
 It can feel like an ominous task that’s hard to set up, tedious to manage, and tricky to measure.
 But don’t worry, we’ve got your back.
 We’ll help walk you through the entire process so you can start converting more website visitors into leads and customers.

 According to Wordstream, a typical website conversion rate is about 2.35% on average.
 But the top 10% of companies, on average, are seeing 3-5x higher conversion rates.
 While the 2% figure may seem low, that’s just the average.
-Many websites are converting less than 1% of their website traffic.
+Many sites are converting less than 1% of their website traffic.
 Think about that for a minute.
 Your website is likely missing out on a huge opportunity.
 What if your website converted 3% or even 5% of traffic?
 How many more leads and sales would you produce?
 Cha-ching.

 What is Website Conversion?